-[58] Lot.
-A parcel of land occupied or to be occupied by one (1) or more main buildings and accessory buildings with such open and parking spaces as are required by the provisions of this Resolution and having its frontage upon a public street or streets.
+Lot.
+A plot or parcel of land occupied or to be occupied by one (1) or more main buildings and accessory buildings with such open and parking spaces as are required by the provisions of this Resolution and having its frontage upon a public street or streets.

-[59] Lot area.
-The total horizontal area included within the rear, side, and front lot or proposed street lines of the lot.
+Lot area.
+The total horizontal area included within the rear, side, and front lot or proposed lines of the lot.
 This area excludes any street or highway, whether dedicated or not dedicated to public use, and includes off-street automobile parking areas and other accessory uses.

-[60] Lot, corner.
-A lot abutting upon two (2) or more streets at their inspection.
+Lot, corner.
+A lot abutting upon two (2) or more streets at their intersection.

-[61] Lot coverage.
+Lot coverage.
 The ratio of enclosed ground floor area of all buildings or structures on a lot to the horizontally projected area of the lot, expressed as a percentage.